Americans now favor legal cannabis over legal tobacco

-(The Hill) – More Americans now favor legal cannabis than legal tobacco, surveys show, signaling a sharp societal shift from an era when cigarette-smoking was legal pretty much everywhere and pot-smoking was legal absolutely nowhere.
+(The Hill) — More Americans now prefer legal cannabis over legal tobacco, surveys show, signaling a sharp societal shift from an era when smoking cigarettes was legal pretty much everywhere and pot-smoking was legal absolutely nowhere.

 The findings reflect growing public consensus that cannabis is safer than tobacco, which the CDC considers the leading cause of preventable death.
 Studies have found marijuana less addictive than cigarettes and marijuana smoke less harmful to the lungs, although doctors caution that cannabis still poses many potential health hazards.